coverclock/com-diag-hazer/README.md

 # Display

-When using the -E option with gpstool, so that it uses ASCII escape sequences to do cursor control for its report on standard output, as this example does when using Ublox 9-based receiver, the display looks something like this snapshot as it is continually updated.
+When using the -E option with gpstool, so that it uses ANSI escape sequences to do cursor control for its report on standard output, the display looks something like this snapshot as it is continually updated.
+This example is from a Ublox 8 receiver.

-    > gpstool -D devttyACM0 -b 9600 -8 -n -1 -E -t 10
     INP [ 68] \xb5b\n\t<\0\0\xf4\x01\0\0\0\0\0\0\0\x01\0\xaf\xff\0\0_\0\x94\v\x02
     OUT [  7] \xb5b\x06>\0\0\0
     MON -jamming  -history   6indicator  24maximum